 - kubespray – Deploy a Production Ready Kubernetes Cluster

-- Kops – kops helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
-AWS (Amazon Web Services) is currently officially supported, with GCE in beta support , and VMware vSphere in alpha, and other platforms planned.
+- kops – kops helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
+AWS is currently officially supported, with GCE in beta support , and VMware vSphere in alpha, and other platforms planned.

 - kubelet – The primary node agent that runs on each node.
 The kubelet takes a set of PodSpecs and ensures that the described containers are running and healthy.

 - Container runtime – Container runtime is Docker engine which resides in each node

 - kube-proxy – Can do simple TCP/UDP stream forwarding or round-robin TCP/UDP forwarding across a set of back-ends.